halbothpa/raspyrfm-client/docs/source/homeassistant_components.rst

 RaspyRFM is installed as a config entry.
 The integration registers a config flow that resolves the gateway host name and persists the chosen UDP port.
-Once an entry is created, ``async_setup_entry`` instantiates the hub, forwards platform setups, and makes the management panel and websocket commands available.
+Once an entry is created, ``async_setup_entry`` instantiates the hub, forwards platform setups, and makes the management panel, websocket commands, and the ``raspyrfm.send_action`` service available so payloads can be replayed from automations.

 .. literalinclude:: ../../custom_components/raspyrfm/config_flow.py
    :language: python